ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-The Art of Micro-Interactions in React — Making Your UI Feel Alive (2025 Edition) - <a href="https://the-expert-developer.medium.com/the-art-of-micro-interactions-in-react-making-your-ui-feel-alive-2025-edition-3323f6399d6c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Full-Stack AI Emotional Analyzer with FastAPI, React, and Google Cloud Run - <a href="https://medium.com/@swarnkar.rithwik/building-a-full-stack-ai-emotional-analyzer-with-fastapi-react-and-google-cloud-run-936cae161ef5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Rithwik Swarnkar`**

-<blockquote>React apps in 2025 are fast — but many still feel lifeless.
-Buttons just snap, modals pop, and checkboxes click.
-The missing ingredient?
+<blockquote>Have you ever read a message and instantly felt the emotion behind it: excitement, frustration, anger?
+I wanted to see if I could teach a…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Getting Started with Next.js: A Complete Beginner’s Guide for 2025 - <a href="https://medium.com/@osmangonirabbi/getting-started-with-next-js-a-complete-beginners-guide-for-2025-709aed8ab61a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Reduced My React Bundle Size by 70%  (Turbopack + Code-Splitting) - <a href="https://medium.com/@atnoforwebdev/how-i-reduced-my-react-bundle-size-by-70-turbopack-code-splitting-6a5395b61ee4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MD Osman Goni Rabbi`**
+✍️ **posted by `ATNO For Web Development`**

-<blockquote>Learn Next.js from scratch!
-Build fast, modern web apps with this step-by-step beginner’s guide for 2025.
-Perfect for new developers.
+<blockquote>How React Bundles Get Heavy 🏋️‍♂️
 Continue reading on Medium »</blockquote>

 <h3>3.
-Master JavaScript Before React: The Ultimate Guide - <a href="https://joinvnexus.medium.com/master-javascript-before-react-the-ultimate-guide-bbf06be76862?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ReactJS Top 10 Game-Changing Hacks Every Developer Should Know!  - <a href="https://rajputlakhveer.medium.com/reactjs-top-10-game-changing-hacks-every-developer-should-know-7b202e720e62?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `VueNexus`**
+✍️ **posted by `Lakhveer Singh Rajput`**

-<blockquote>If you’re excited to learn React, that’s awesome — but here’s the secret: React is just JavaScript.
-To truly understand React and build…
+<blockquote>Supercharge Your React Skills with These Hidden Gems 🔥
 Continue reading on Medium »</blockquote>

 <h3>4.
-Fixing the “404 Not Found” Error on Vite + React Apps Deployed to Netlify - <a href="https://joodi.medium.com/fixing-the-404-not-found-error-on-vite-react-apps-deployed-to-netlify-3da6ce5d2cc6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s New in Next.js 15 and How to Use It Correctly? - <a href="https://medium.com/@sparklewebhelp/whats-new-in-next-js-15-and-how-to-use-it-correctly-18d3cb523bbf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**
+✍️ **posted by `Sparkle web`**

-<blockquote>If your Vite + React project works fine locally but shows a 404 Not Found error on Netlify when you visit a subpath (like /panel), here’s…
+<blockquote>Next.js is one of the most popular frameworks for building React applications.
+It helps developers create fast, scalable, and SEO-friendly…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Next.js or TanStack Start?
-Here’s How to Actually Decide - <a href="https://medium.com/@yusufmohd72/next-js-or-tanstack-start-heres-how-to-actually-decide-8b19853172fc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+SolidJS vs ReactJS: Understanding the Future of Reactive Frontend - <a href="https://medium.com/@kanishk2209/solidjs-vs-reactjs-understanding-the-future-of-reactive-frontend-7a970c2cbae0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammad Yusuf Khan`**
+✍️ **posted by `Kanishk Srivastava`**

-<blockquote>Choosing a React framework in 2025 feels harder than it should be.
-Next.js dominates the conversation, TanStack Start just hit v1, and…
+<blockquote>Over the last decade, React has fundamentally shaped how modern frontend applications are built.
+Its declarative model, component…
 Continue reading on Medium »</blockquote>

 <h3>6.
-React-Three-Fiber ile Sahne Özelleştirme: useFrame, Shader ve Kontroller - <a href="https://medium.com/@ertugrulyaman99/react-three-fiber-ile-sahne-%C3%B6zelle%C5%9Ftirme-useframe-shader-ve-kontroller-eff2c1ae2913?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+All-In-One Guide To React Suspense For Data Fetching (2025) - <a href="https://medium.com/@mernstackdevbykevin/all-in-one-guide-to-react-suspense-for-data-fetching-2025-c9731daf2f0e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ertugrul Yaman`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>Önceki yazılarımda React-Three-Fiber (R3F) ile temel bir 3D sahne oluşturmuş, dönen bir küp ve GLTF/GLB modelleri entegre ederek sahne…
+<blockquote>Stop wrestling with loading states.
+Understand how React Suspense revolutionizes async data management in the modern web app
 Continue reading on Medium »</blockquote>

+<h3>7.
+Building a Modern Visual CMS with Google AI Studio: Our Journey Toward an AI-Native Design System - <a href="https://medium.com/@amanjn53/building-a-modern-visual-cms-with-google-ai-studio-our-journey-toward-an-ai-native-design-system-3f1f9b27a67b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aman Jain`**

+<blockquote>When we started this journey, the vision was ambitious but clear: to create more than just a page builder.
+We wanted to build a modern…
+Continue reading on Medium »</blockquote>

+<h3>8. ⚛️ Mastering Advanced React.js Techniques in 2025: Build Faster, Cleaner & Smarter Apps  - <a href="https://medium.com/@Samira8872/%EF%B8%8F-mastering-advanced-react-js-techniques-in-2025-build-faster-cleaner-smarter-apps-13fe38c1325d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Miss Samira ✨`**

+<blockquote>React has grown far beyond just a simple library for building UI.
+In 2025, React is a powerful ecosystem — used for high-performance apps…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js 16 Beta: Fast and Smart Innovations for Developers - <a href="https://medium.com/@raelsei/next-js-16-beta-fast-and-smart-innovations-for-developers-e693ec43bf24?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Scalable Web Apps with Next.js: Why I Chose a Turborepo Monorepo Architecture - <a href="https://medium.com/@sreehari9188/building-scalable-web-apps-with-next-js-why-i-chose-a-turborepo-monorepo-architecture-23a7446b0741?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Koray Guler`**
+✍️ **posted by `Sreehari`**

-<blockquote>Hello!
-If you’re a React developer, you’ve probably heard about Next.js 16 Beta.
-The Vercel team has brought a series of innovations in…
+<blockquote>When I started working on our latest project, we decided to build two separate Next.js applications from the start: an admin panel and a…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Built an Open-Source AI Job Tracker to Help Me Track 2,000+ Applications - <a href="https://medium.com/@oluwatomiwajinadu/i-built-an-open-source-ai-job-tracker-to-help-me-track-2-000-applications-cd00d4de8c2b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+9 Next.js Middleware Patterns for Multi-Region Scale - <a href="https://medium.com/@connect.hashblock/9-next-js-middleware-patterns-for-multi-region-scale-d7548e082c55?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tomiwa Jinadu`**
+✍️ **posted by `Hash Block`**

-<blockquote>The Brutal Reality of the 2024–2025 Job Market
+<blockquote>Practical, low-friction ways to shape traffic at the Edge so your app stays fast in every geography.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Deep Dive: Building Smarter Apps with Next.js 15 and AI - <a href="https://fjverdesoto.medium.com/deep-dive-building-smarter-apps-with-next-js-15-and-ai-b4a254ad1626?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing SSO in a Local NX Monorepo (Next.js + Nest.js + JWT) - <a href="https://medium.com/@omama.imran22/implementing-sso-in-a-local-nx-monorepo-next-js-nest-js-jwt-1812ea5339dd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Javier Verdesoto Unda`**
+✍️ **posted by `Omama Imran`**

-<blockquote>The web keeps evolving, and so does Next.js.
-With the release of Next.js 15, developers gain new tools that make apps faster, more…
+<blockquote>Bind your server to a custom local domain to mimic production and enable seamless SSO across apps.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Getting Started with Next.js: A Complete Beginner’s Guide for 2025 - <a href="https://medium.com/@osmangonirabbi/getting-started-with-next-js-a-complete-beginners-guide-for-2025-709aed8ab61a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Production-Ready Next.js App Router Architecture: A Complete Playbook - <a href="https://medium.com/@yuki.onishi1129/building-a-production-ready-next-js-app-router-architecture-a-complete-playbook-a26e21fe9ad9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MD Osman Goni Rabbi`**
+✍️ **posted by `Yuki Onishi`**

-<blockquote>Learn Next.js from scratch!
-Build fast, modern web apps with this step-by-step beginner’s guide for 2025.
-Perfect for new developers.
+<blockquote>The App Router gives us incredible primitives — Server Components, Server Actions, and explicit “use client” boundaries — but it doesn’t…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Next.js Advanced Deep Dive (2025): 12 Powerful Techniques Every Senior Developer Should Master - <a href="https://medium.com/@TheblogStacker/next-js-advanced-deep-dive-2025-12-powerful-techniques-every-senior-developer-should-master-96b3d9964164?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ Next.js Advanced Techniques 2025: 15+ Pro-Level Tips Every Senior Developer Must Master - <a href="https://medium.com/@theNewGenCoder/next-js-advanced-techniques-2025-15-pro-level-tips-every-senior-developer-must-master-c376de3ced7a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>Next.js isn’t just another React framework anymore — it’s an ecosystem for building high-performance full-stack applications.
+<blockquote>Next.js has evolved from being “just a React framework” into a complete full-stack ecosystem.
+In 2025, it powers complex enterprise…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Advanced Next.js 15+ Techniques Every Senior Developer Must Know - <a href="https://medium.com/@missAvantika/advanced-next-js-15-techniques-every-senior-developer-must-know-cfb8619deae9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s New in Next.js 15 and How to Use It Correctly? - <a href="https://medium.com/@sparklewebhelp/whats-new-in-next-js-15-and-how-to-use-it-correctly-18d3cb523bbf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `Sparkle web`**

-<blockquote>Next.js has evolved far beyond being a React framework — it’s now a complete full-stack powerhouse for building scalable, fast, and secure…
+<blockquote>Next.js is one of the most popular frameworks for building React applications.
+It helps developers create fast, scalable, and SEO-friendly…
 Continue reading on Medium »</blockquote>

+<h3>7.
+React’ta Gelişmiş Error Boundary Implementasyonu: Production React Uygulamalarında Hata Yönetimi - <a href="https://anilcosarsfe.medium.com/reactta-geli%C5%9Fmi%C5%9F-error-boundary-implementasyonu-production-react-uygulamalar%C4%B1nda-hata-y%C3%B6netimi-ce400ad8d3ce?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Anıl Coşar`**

+<blockquote>Her yazılım uygulaması, ne kadar iyi test edilirse edilsin, production ortamında beklenmedik hatalarla karşılaşabilir.
+Bu hatalar bazen…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>
 <h3>1.
+Top 10 Graphic Design Trends You Can’t Ignore in 2025 - <a href="https://medium.com/@inframey/top-10-graphic-design-trends-you-cant-ignore-in-2025-0d56e41ccd32?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `aafaque`**

+<blockquote>Graphic design is evolving faster than ever.
+With new technologies, user expectations, and creative tools emerging, designers must stay…
+Continue reading on Medium »</blockquote>

+<h3>2.
 Next-Gen UI/UX: Designing Digital Products for Gen Alpha Users - <a href="https://medium.com/@marketingtd64/next-gen-ui-ux-designing-digital-products-for-gen-alpha-users-877a260eee10?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Think Design`**

 <blockquote>Generation Alpha, born from 2010 onwards, is the first generation to grow up entirely immersed in digital technology.
 They are…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 10 UX Design Trends Driving Business Growth in 2026 - <a href="https://webdesignerindia.medium.com/ux-design-trends-business-growth-2026-6902497ac409?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `SANJAY DEY`**

 <blockquote>Every $1 spent on better interactions can return up to $100, yet 88% of people say they are less likely to come back after a poor visit…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Future-Proof Your Brand with Cutting-Edge Web App Design - <a href="https://medium.com/@marketing_99596/future-proof-your-brand-with-cutting-edge-web-app-design-4d45a4ff7c85?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Instinct Design Studio`**

 <blockquote>In today’s rapidly evolving digital world, a strong online presence is essential for business success.
 As consumers increasingly interact…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Top UI/UX Mobile App Design Trends To Watch In 2025 - <a href="https://jenny-smith.medium.com/top-ui-ux-mobile-app-design-trends-to-watch-in-2025-afea01b4fbc2?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jenny smith`**

 <blockquote>Mobile app design is changing incredibly fast, and every year we see new trends that influence user experiences and how we interact with…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Top Trends in UI/UX Design to Learn in Your Course - <a href="https://medium.com/@Cbitssofficial/top-trends-in-ui-ux-design-to-learn-in-your-course-d6bb0fa52b1d?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `CBitss Chandigarh`**

 <blockquote>UI/UX design gets better and better, user needs, and easy-to-use digital interface needs.
 Being a beginner or wanting to fine-tune your…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 Neurodesign: How Brain Science is Shaping User Interfaces - <a href="https://medium.com/@marketingtd64/neurodesign-how-brain-science-is-shaping-user-interfaces-4d44260fd8d7?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Think Design`**